-Initiatives at Each Site for the Preservation of Biodiversity
+Initiatives at Each Site for the Conservation of Biodiversity

-At each site of the Meiden Group, we are working to preserve biodiversity on the grounds of each site and nearby.
+At each site of the Meiden Group, we are working to conserve biodiversity on the grounds of each site and nearby.

 Head Office Area

-In the head office area of Osaki, Shinagawa City, Tokyo, we take pictures of the organisms that live in the vicinity of the head office building and post them on the Ikimono Log website operated by the Ministry of the Environment.
+In the head office area of Osaki, Shinagawa Ward, Tokyo, we take pictures of the organisms that live in the vicinity of the head office building and post them on the Ikimono Log (Living Nature Log) website operated by the Ministry of the Environment.
 We hope to create a database with information on the organisms that live in the area.

 The Numazu works is blessed with the bounty of nature such as a green zone (area = approximately 65 thousand m2) and groundwater.
 We are conducting activities use these natural resources in a sustainable manner and contribute to the community.